 In order to encourage the development and expansion of baseball within the state and to provide for uniformity of competition for the purpose of obtaining these goals, MBT shall be divided into three competitive levels as herein provided.
-The policy of MBT is that all associations must have an "AAA" team to have an "AA" team unless they petition MBT for an exception.
+The policy of MBT is that all associations must have an "AAA" team to have an "AAA" team unless they petition MBT for an exception.
 It shall be the responsibility of each association to maintain the integrity of each level within their own association and to properly classify their teams.

-- "AAA" -The highest competitive level and every association shall have the right to enter teams in the AAA level. - "AA"- The intermediate level, primarily intended to provide a uniform competitive experience for communities that are not able to compete at the AAA level or communities that already have teams at the AAA level. - "A"- Offered for 10-15 only.
+"AAA" -The highest competitive level and every association shall have the right to enter teams in the AAA level.

+- "AA"- The intermediate level, primarily intended to provide a uniform competitive experience for communities that are not able to compete at the AAA level or communities that already have teams at the AAA level. - "A"- Offered for 10-15 only.
 The intermediate level essentially designed to be a developmental league to provide a competitive experience until they are ready to advance to a higher competitive level.
-The 14's and 15's are combined at this level. - Inter-level Play There shall be no inter-level play between "AAA", "AA", and "A" levels. - Double Roster: A player cannot be rostered on a community based team and a Club team during the MBT season.
+The 14's and 15's are combined at this level. - Inter-level Play There shall be no interlevel play between "AAA", "AA", and "A" levels.